Blackpool North Pier Tramway was a single 891mm (2ft 11ins) gauge track 250 metres (820ft) long operated with a 3-car diesel unit.

 Although the trains are different, the magic of riding in a train along Southend Pier still appeals.

 Southport's 3633 feet (1107 metres) long pier is Britain's second longest pier and from its opening in 1860 always had some form of rail transport along it.
-Originally a cable-hauled tram, replaced in 1905 by a 3rd rail electric train until 1953, then by a 1ft 11.5ins (600mm) gauge diesel unit until 1996 and from 2005 the pier tram was a 3ft 6ins (1042mm) gauge 2-car 80-seat battery-powered unit until financial cutbacks in June 2015 forced its withdrawal, followed by its removal off the pier in March 2016 and replaced by a land train.
+Originally a cable-hauled tram, replaced in 1905 by a 3rd rail electric train until 1953, then by a 1ft 11.5ins (600mm) gauge diesel unit until 1996 and from 2005 the pier tram was a 3ft 6ins (1042mm) gauge 2-car 80-seat battery-powered unit until financial cutbacks in June 2015 forced its withdrawal and removal in March 2016 and replaced by a land train.

 The 2600 ft (792 metres) long Walton-on-the Naze Pier dates from 1898 and a 3ft 6ins (1042mm) electric tramway operated until 1935 when it was replaced by a battery powered rubber tyred ' guided bus' which caught fire in 1942.